WHO WE ARE

 Besides the college student counselors, are there other adults at camp?

 The Camp Advisor, Camp Nurse, and Camp Mental Health Professional, and much of the program staff are college-graduates over 21 years old.
 Additionally, all of the camp counselors are older than 18 years old and undergo a thorough application and screening process to become counselors.
-Camp Advisors are college graduates who are specially trained and selected by Camp Kesem’s National Office.
+Camp Advisors are college graduates who are specially trained and selected by Camp Kesem’s National staff.
 To be selected to be a Camp Advisor, one must have significant Camp Kesem experience and have excelled while a leader of a Camp Kesem program.
 Also, most campsites that Camp Kesem operates at have professional camp staff to support the Camp Kesem leadership team.

 Where do the camps take place?